GluuFederation/docs-ce-prod/3.0.2/source/authn-guide/intro.md

 Learn more about `acr_values` in the [OpenID Connect core scpec](http://openid.net/specs/openid-connect-core-1_0.html#acrSemantics) and in the Gluu Server [OpenID Connect docs](../admin-guide/openid-connect.md/#multi-factor-authentication-for-clients).

 !!!
 Note
-    Since all authentications at the Gluu Server are routed through oxAuth, you can take incoming SAML or CAS assertions from a 3rd party IDP, for example ADFS, and use that as the basis for an OIDC session.
-This eanbles seamless SSO across all your apps regardless of protocol.
+    All Gluu Server authentications are routed through oxAuth (the OP).
+You can take incoming SAML or CAS assertions from a 3rd party IDP, for example ADFS, and use that as the basis for an OpenID Connect session.
+This eanbles seamless SSO across all your apps.

 ## Configuring Account Lockout